Helping Hand assistance card

 Recite Me: accessibility and language support is at the top right of the page.

-Helping Hand is an award winning assistance card scheme empowering bus users to discreetly and directly advise of any assistance they may require.
+Helping Hand is an award winning assistance card scheme providing bus users with a way to discreetly and directly advise of any assistance they may require.
 The card can be particularly helpful for customers with non-visible disabilities.

-The yellow assistance card holds a brief written instruction for the driver that can be shown upon boarding the bus.
+The yellow assistance card holds a brief written instruction that can be shown upon boarding the bus.
 The driver is immediately made aware of the customer's needs or requirements without the customer having to verbally communicate it.
 Some users also use Helping Hand to update fellow passengers of their requirements.
 For example one user, Becky, uses the 'Priority Seating Required' card as it help he more confidently travel and share that she requires a priority seat.